Access & Inclusion

 These include wheelchair accessible toilets/bathrooms, low hand basins and water fountains, appropriate handrails, and lockers.

-We have ramp access to all of our pools at aquatic centres and have water wheelchairs and a hoist at Logan North pool that are able to be used upon request.
+We have ramp access to all of our pools at aquatic centres and have water wheelchairs and a hoist at Logan North and Beenleigh Aquatic Centres that are able to be used upon request.

 We welcome people with a disability to use our gym facilities.
 Carers are required to attend each time if they are usually needed.
 Our Learn to Swim programs include children with a physical disability or learning difficulties.
 Upon assessment, children will be placed in the most suitable group class or in a one-on-one session with an instructor to help meet their needs, develop their swimming skills and confidence in the water, and to get the best out of their practice time.

 inSports Health and Fitness Centres offer Adaptive Group Fitness classes.
 These classes are low to moderate intensity and managed by a qualified instructor.
 Class instructions and pace are easy to follow and is suitable for people with a disability.
 For more information contact your local inSports.

 Beenleigh and Logan North Aquatic Centres also offer an Adaptive Aquatics program.
 This new swim program is designed for people of all ages and abilities in a safe, engaging, fun and inclusive environment.
 Contact Beenleigh or Logan North for more information.

 Logan City Council supports the Queensland Government’s Guide, Hearing and Assistance Dogs Act 2009.

 Guide, Hearing and Assistance Dogs are welcome at all of our centres, aquatic centres and gyms where they are required.
 We ask that all dogs wear their working vest identifying their assistance roles.

 If you require to bring a Guide, Hearing and Assistance Dog with you to our gyms, please speak to someone at our gym counter so that we can arrange a time with you to discuss your individual requirements.